smaity8136/java-sandbox/spring-cloud/springcloud-stream-custom-sink/readme.txt

 The MYUUIDConsumerSink.java class defines our custom sink and defines the channel name to be "uuidChannel".

-The MyGeneratorConsumer.java class will utilize and bind the MyUUIDConsumerSink to a Kafka topic and simple print the UUID to console.
+The MyUUIDConsumer.java class will utilize and bind the MyUUIDConsumerSink to a Kafka topic and simple print the UUID to console.

 You can start the microservice by executing the following command: gradle bootRun.